 Now for the big question: does it increase size?
 Here, the clinical evidence is much weaker.
 While improved blood flow can lead to fuller, firmer erections that might give the appearance of increased size, this isn’t the same as a permanent change in anatomy.
 Most credible studies focus on erectile function, not dimensional changes.

 Some sources note that shockwave therapy doesn’t add actual girth but rather enhances blood flow.
 While some clinics may market it for size enhancement, these claims are not well-supported by rigorous scientific research.
-The primary, proven benefit is the restoration of healthy vascular function, which leads to better performance and satisfaction—not a larger penis.
+The proposed benefit relates to vascular function and possible improvement in erectile quality—not a larger penis—and the clinical significance remains uncertain.

 Understanding the Limitations of Current Studies